bloch/Network-Graph-Clustering/README.md

 # Network-Graph-Clustering
 A Data Science Project implementing a clustering algorithm, in C.
-Software Project course @ TAU.
+'Software Project' course @ TAU.